 Spread marinara on top.
 You can make your own marinara…or use a jar.
 I use about 1/2 jar.
-Use a lot, since the dough will be thick.
+Use a lot if your dough is thick.
 You want more than usual.
 Add cut veggies over the marinara.
 Add cheeses.
-Place in oven set to 450 degrees F. Bake for 20 minutes or so.
+Place in oven set to 450-500 degrees F. Bake for 15-20 minutes or so.
 Check often towards the end, as you just want the edges to brown up.

 Use a metal spatula to remove the pie and place on a cutting board for slicing.

 - Vegan (Miyoko’s!) mozz, parm, or Violife Feta (or mix as you wish).
 Feta is amazing on the pizza!

 - Sliced onions (red is best, but any)